Comparing Evidence Management Software

 Simply put, architecture means… Where does the evidence management system “live?”
 Is this a browser-based system, or am I installing it on my hardware?
 Generally the closer the product is to a cloud-based/browser-based application, odds are its newer architecture.

-In older digital management storage systems, data is stored on-site on computers, external hard drives, and servers.
-Only devices connected directly to the LAN network can utilize this data, and if the hardware becomes damaged the information will be lost forever.
+In older digital evidence storage systems, data is stored on-site on computers, external hard drives, and servers.
+Only devices connected directly to the LAN network can utilize this data, and if the hardware becomes damaged, the information will be lost forever.

 Advantages of a Cloud-Based EMS Over On-Premises Computing

 If you compare the cost of hosting your data on a cloud solution, you’ll find that it is cheaper than purchasing devices, servers, and hardware to set up your own data center.

 Cloud-based systems are highly protected through encryption, backups, advanced login functions, and other safeguards.